pallets/click/docs/why.rst

 Click was written to support the `Flask <http://flask.pocoo.org/>`_ microframework ecosystem because no tool could provide it with the functionality it needed.

+To get an understanding of what Click is all about I strongly recommend looking at the :ref:`complex-guide` chapter to see what it's useful for.